COACHING

 Leverage-point identification

-Outcomes: The engagement produces an action plan with identified leverage points and documented alignment with organizational goals.
+Outcomes: This phase produces an action plan with identified leverage points and documented alignment with organizational goals.

-Purpose: Apply, test, and refine new approaches in practice while embedding sustainable change.
+Purpose: Apply, test, and refine new approaches in practice while embedding sustainable progress over time.

 Typical Activities